-The Bachelor of Music, Performance Concentration, Jazz Studies Option is a professional degree program that offers instrumental students a balanced course of study in both performance and academic classes to help them develop their skills as jazz artists and educators.
-Students in the degree program have the opportunity to study jazz history, theory, improvisation, pedagogy and composition and arranging, in addition to taking private lessons with both traditional applied faculty and jazz specialists.
+The Bachelor of Music, Performance Concentration, Jazz Studies Option is a professional degree program that offers instrumental students a balanced course of study in performance and academic classes to help them develop their skills as jazz artists and educators.
+Students in the degree program have the opportunity to study jazz history, theory, improvisation, pedagogy, and composition and arranging, in addition to taking private lessons with both traditional applied faculty and jazz specialists.